 Nagambie Resources tenements

-Nagambie holds a large and near contiguous package of tenements, covering over 3,000 square kilometres, in the Waranga Domain of the Melbourne Structural Zone.
-The Waranga Domain is a globally significant prospective region for antimony-gold mineralised systems.
+Nagambie Resources holds a large and near contiguous package of tenements, covering over 760 square kilometres, in the Waranga Domain of the Melbourne Structural Zone.
+The Waranga Domain is a globally significant prospective region for gold-antimony epizonal mineralised systems.

 Mineralisation in the Waranga Domain is controlled by east-west structures, dominated by south verging reverse faults or thrusts, with associated anticlines proximal to fault planes.
 The reverse faults and thrusts were produced by the Late Devonian north-south compressional event following an earlier (Mid-Devonian) east-west compression.